ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Today, most software exists, not to solve a problem, but to interface with other software.”— IO Angell   ❞</i>
+<i>❝“If you have a procedure with ten parameters, you probably missed some.”— Alan Perlis  ❞</i>
 <!--ENDS_HERE_QUOTE_README-->